 Homework sucks!
-It is the bane of our lives and can absolutely ruin everyone’s weekend.
+It is the bane of our lives and can absolutely ruin everyone’s weekend or make after-school a hugely stressful time.
 There could be battles, sulks and tears.
 And for what?
-Is there any point…..
+Is there any point?

 These are my thoughts and tips:

-1.Homework can promote independent work and self-study skill if it is motivating and at the right level
+1.Homework can promote independent work and self-study skill if it is motivating and at the right level.
+Your child should be able to use their own ideas and creativity in a homework task.

-4. Try to remain positive and give praise and reinforcement.
-But if he is struggling please don’t insist.
-It really is up to the class teacher to give appropriate work
+3. Try to remain positive and give praise and encouragement.
+But if your child is struggling please don’t insist.
+It really is up to the class teacher to give appropriate work.

-6. Make sure he is well fed and the room is not too hot or cold
+5. Ensure your child is well fed and the room is not too hot or cold.

-7.Make a quiet space with no disruptions or noise to distract (if possible)
+6.Make a quiet space with no disruptions or noise to distract (if possible) with all the right equipment available.

-8. Have a reward or treat after he’s finished – maybe use a ‘Now and Next’ visual so he can clearly see what is to come
+8. Have something motivating to do when finished – maybe use a ‘Now and Next’ visual so your child can clearly see what is to come.

 I don’t love homework and I can’t see the point.

 But look at this genuine list of ‘homework’ (see below) that went home to Y6 pre-SATs parents last year.
 The clever, amazing, brilliant, thoughtful, kind teacher realised that they do enough on school.
-That weekends are for eating ice cream and laughing until your tummy hurts.
+After- school and weekends are for eating ice cream and laughing until your tummy hurts.

 Maybe this week make an appointment to speak to your child’s Head Teacher and ask if the Homework Policy could be challenged.